Worcester Public Library: Bookmobile

 The WPL has always been devoted to serving the Worcester community, and in 1940 the WPL's first Bookmobile was launched.
 The Bookmobile was intended to provide library services for areas of Worcester that could not reach one of the regular library branches, and the program was a huge success.
 In its first week, 2,500 of the 2,700 volumes carried by the Bookmobile were checked out.
 The Bookmobile eventually began circulating more volumes than any one branch of the WPL.
 In 1991, Bookmobile services were discontinued, but in 2012 the WPL launched the Mobile Library Branch, Library Express (Libby).
 Based on Libby's success, a second bookmobile named Lilly was launched in 2014, and in 2018 the Libby bookmobile was upgraded.

 Services

 In addition to the regular circulation services, the WPL provides a number of other services.
 For New Americans and English Learners, the library provides print and audio resources for learning English, as well as information about applying for citizenship and even weekly classes to assist patrons in passing citizenship exams.
 The library also offers classes and one-on-one resume-writing workshops.
 The WPL also offers a Talking Book Library to its patrons with visual or other physical disabilities, who cannot read traditional print materials; the Talking Book Library provides resources in large type, braille, and described videos.
+The Talking Book Library also offers a unique Dial-A-Story service that allows patrons to call and listen to recorded content from any phone.
+Patrons can call 508-552-3456 from any phone and use the menu system to navigate to various recordings.